computer-networks/cmu-abr-proxy/README.md

 # Adaptive Bitrate Proxy

 ## Introduction
-The `docker_setup` directory contains the files to build a Docker image in which you will build this project.
+The `docker_setup` directory contains the files to build a Docker image for this project.
 You will use port mapping to watch video using your web browser outside of the container.
 It is recommended to read the [Docker documentation](https://docs.docker.com/) to have a basic understanding of what is Docker doing and how to use it.

 ## Installation
 1. Install Docker.
 2. Navigate inside the `docker_setup` directory.
-3. Run `docker build -t 15441-project3:latest -f ./DockerFile .`, it may takes a few mintues to build the image.
+3. Run `docker build -t 15441-project3:latest -f ./DockerFile .`.
+It may takes a few mintues to build the image.
 You can use `docker images` to check images you have already built.
 4. Now that you have the image, you can run
 `docker run -it -p 7778:7778 -p 7779:7779 15441-project3:latest /bin/bash` to launch a container inside your machines with port mapping configured for ports 7778 and 7779.
-With port mapping, you can access port 7778 and 7779 of your container from your machine's web browser.
+With port mapping, you can access ports 7778 and 7779 of your container from your machine's web browser.
+These port numers are just an example.
+You may need to map other ports instead.
 You can find more info in the [Docker networking documentation](https://docs.docker.com/config/containers/container-networking/).

 ## Docker Usage
 * You can use the command `docker ps` to check all the running containers (ID and status).
 * You can use Ctrl-D to exit a container.
 Note that exiting a container will stop it but **not** remove it.
 You can still find it using the command `docker ps -a`.
 If you want to enter that container again, use the commands `docker start <CONTAINER_ID>` and `docker attach <CONTAINER_ID>`.
 * The files inside a container will be preserved if you exit the container. ***Warning: If you remove your container with `docker rm <CONTAINER_ID>`, then all of your files will be deleted.***
-* You could find more info about Docker [here](https://docs.docker.com/get-started/) and [here](https://docs.docker.com/engine/reference/commandline/container/)
+* You can find more info about Docker [here](https://docs.docker.com/get-started/) and [here](https://docs.docker.com/engine/reference/commandline/container/).

 ## Netsim
 * Netsim is the tool we use to provide a simulated network environment inside the container.
-The environment contains apache servers with video content and the bandwidth-limited link in front of the servers.
+The environment contains Apache servers with video content and the bandwidth-limited link in front of the servers.
 * We provide three topologies: **onelink**, **twolink** and **sharelink**.
 * You can start, stop, or restart the network using the terminal:
 ```
 ./netsim.py {onelink,twolink,sharelink} {start,stop,restart}
 ```
 For example, `./netsim.py sharelink start` would start a new sharelink topology inside the container.
-* You can use the `run` command in netsim to change the bandwidth of links according to a event file:
+* You can use the `run` command in netsim to change the bandwidth of links according to an event file:
 ```
 ./netsim.py {onelink,twolink,sharelink} {run} -e EVENTS_FILE
 ```
-We provide two sample event files, but feel free to create your own events files to test your implementation.
-We recommend you to do so.
+We provide two sample event files, but feel free to create your own event files to test your implementation.

 ## Multiple terminals